San Antonio Juvenile Defense Attorneys

 Certification as an Adult

-A child may be tried as an adult he if or she:
+A child may be tried as an adult if he or she:

 - Is 14 or older